Dawsen-Harkins/Analytics-Portfolio/README.md

 ## Overview

 Welcome to my GitHub portfolio!
-I am a passionate and self-motivated data and business analyst dedicated to transforming data into actionable insights.
+I am passionate and self-motivated about data/business analysis and dedicated to transforming data into actionable insights.
 This repository showcases my projects and skills in data analysis, visualization, and business analytics.

 ## About Me